How a workflow is structured

 Every Gavel workflow has two sides that work together.The questionnaire

-A step-by-step web form you build in Gavel’s no-code editor.
+A step-by-step web form you build in Gavel’s workflow editor directly in the browser.
 Each question has a unique variable name.
 The person filling out the workflow — you, a colleague, or a client — answers the questions on screen.

 Output documents